denten-papers/xp-routledge/proposal.md

 ### Chapter 1: Literature and the Digital Humanities Now

-The first chapter will pose and begin answering questions that the rest of the
+The first chapter will pose and begin answering the questions central to the
-book: What are the digital humanities? and Why do they matter?
+project: What are the digital humanities? and Why do they matter?
 In making a broad summary of the field, I organize the variety of existing practices into three main categories.
 The first deals with computational approaches to the study of literature and culture.
 Like the computational turn affecting many